Generalised quantum speed limit for arbitrary time-continuous evolution: QSL for arbitrary quantum evolution

 Now, the geometry of the projective Hilbert space dictates that the total distance travelled by the state vector as measured by the Fubini-Study metric is always larger than the shortest distance connecting the initial and the final points, i.e., the Fubini-Study distance $S$ is lower bounded by geodesic distance $S_{0}$.
 Hence, we obtain

 where ${S_{0}}= 2 \cos^{-1}({|\langle \widetilde{\Psi}(0)|\widetilde{\Psi}(T)\rangle|})$.

-Here, $T_{\rm QSL}$ is the minimum time required for the quantum state to evolve from $|\Psi(0)\rangle$ to $|\Psi(T)\rangle$ during an arbitrary dynamics.
-This is the generalised quantum speed limit (GQSL) for arbitrary quantum evolution.
-The above GQSL bound applies to any quantum evolution as long as pure states are mapped to pure states irrespective of unitarity or even complete positivity.
+Here, $T_{\rm QSL}$ is the minimum time required for the quantum state to evolve from $|\widetilde{\Psi}(0)\rangle$ to $|\widetilde{\Psi}(T)\rangle$.
+This is the generalised quantum speed limit (GQSL) for arbitrary time-continuous quantum evolution.
+The above GQSL bound applies to any quantum time-continuous evolution as long as pure states are mapped to pure states irrespective of unitarity.
 The evolution can be unitary, non-unitary, non-linear, completely positive and not completely positive.
 This is one of the central result of our paper.

-Next, we will show that the bound \eqref{QSL:Arbi} reduces to MT bound \eqref{QSL:unitary} if the dynamics of the quantum system is unitary.
+Next, we will show that the bound \eqref{QSL:Arbi} reduces to the Mandelstam-Tamm bound \eqref{QSL:unitary} if the dynamics of the quantum system is unitary.
 If a quantum system evolves by unitary dynamics, then the quantum state $|\Psi(t)\rangle$ obeys the Schr\"odinger equation

 where $H(t)$ is the driving Hamiltonian of the quantum system, which is Hermitian.